-Both the studio name and space reflect the ethos of the founders—warm, welcoming and a bit quirky; any visual communication needed to do the same.
-This ethos is not only genuinely lived by the founders but a differentiator in a field where visuals tend to skew dark and cold.
+The founders of Quiet Cricket Studio reached out seeking a visual identity and website to launch their new partnership.
+The studio space reflects the ethos of the founders—warm, welcoming and unique; any visual communication needed to do the same.
+This ethos is not only genuinely lived but a differentiator in a field where visuals tend to skew dark and cold.

 Role